 As you work to prepare your taxes, you might want to better understand the value of your student loan interest deduction for 2019.

 The average value of this tax benefit is $188.
 But the value of your student loan interest deduction will depend on the specifics of your situation.
 From how much interest you paid in the past year to the rate at which your income is taxed, your own student loan and tax details are key.

 Fortunately, our student loan interest deduction calculator can quickly and easily estimate your personal savings if you claim this tax benefit.
 Using this tool can give you a more accurate idea of what kind of tax refund you can expect to get back.

 Interest Deduction Calculator

-The IRS makes it clear who can and can’t claim the student loan interest deduction.
-Here are some factors that affect whether you’re eligible to claim the student loan interest deduction for the 2017 tax year:
+The IRS makes clear who can and can’t claim the student loan interest deduction.
+Here are some factors that affect whether you’re eligible to claim the student loan interest deduction in 2020 for the 2019 tax year:

 - Filing status: You can’t claim the student loan interest deduction if you’re claimed as a dependent on someone else’s return or if you’re married but filing separately.
-What won’t matter is whether you’re taking a standard deduction or itemizing.
+What won’t matter is whether you’re taking a standard or itemized deduction.
 The student loan interest deduction is an “adjustment to income,” according to the IRS, and can be claimed either way.

-- Qualified student loan: You must’ve paid interest on a student loan that was initially borrowed to fund qualifying educational expenses.
-Both federal and private student loans can qualify but not student loans from a family member.
+- Qualified student loan: You must have paid interest on a student loan that was initially borrowed to fund qualifying educational expenses.
+Both federal and private student loans can qualify, but student loans from a family member can not.

-- Student loan interest paid: You must’ve paid the interest on the qualified student loan during 2017, and it must’ve been on student loans you’re legally obligated to pay.
+- Student loan interest paid: You must have paid the interest on the qualified student loan during 2019, and it must have been on student loans you’re legally obligated to pay.
 Both prepaid student loan interest and loan origination fees can be claimed and deducted as interest paid.